-It’s ridiculous really, this reliance on our smart phone.
+It’s ridiculous really, this reliance on our smart phone…

 This was when I knew I had a problem.
 Not because I was trying to make myself feel guilty, but because I genuinely did not like what my habit had become.

 Smartphones are addicting.
 Period…

-And it doesn’t stop when babies stop nursing.
-It keeps on.
-Except we then have to find time that’s no longer there to scroll.
+Except, we then have to find time that’s no longer there to scroll.
 A year or two passes and we don’t have a nursing baby, but we’re still reaching for our phones for 30 minutes at a time multiple times a day.

-There’s no two ways about it.
+Reality hit me!
 Our brains have become trained to listen for the dings and vibrations and the momentary surges in feel good hormones that are released when we receive a message, a comment, or some other online communication.

-Not to mention nighttime…
+Not to mention night-time…

 So… while you could be lying down feeding baby then going immediately back to sleep after putting baby down, your brain is left “on.”